It is not flesh and blood, but heart which makes us fathers and sons. ~Friedrich von Schiller

 It was a beautiful day, nearly 80-degrees and the Fenway faithful were in a festive mood.
-From our vantage point in the State Street Pavilion seats [great seats with a great view] we looked down on the field as the 100th anniversary ceremony began.
+From our vantage point in the State Street Pavilion seats [great seats with a great view] we looked down on the field as the ceremony began.

 Player after player from Red Sox teams spanning several decades were introduced as they exited a door in center field and paraded across the beautiful emerald-green turf of the Fenway outfield.

 I couldn’t help but think of my dad, an ardent Sox fan.
 Tears rolled down my cheeks as I thought about the times we’d spent together at Fenway.
 The team was terrible back then, but it didn’t matter; it was time together and that’s the only thing that mattered.
 Just a boy and his dad.